top of page

 The Gospel of John echoes the mastery of the Spirit of the Messiah, represented by a Dove, as being above the chaos of primordial waters,

-This echoes the book of Job where it says he “walks on the waves of the sea”,
+This echoes the book of Job which says he “walks on the waves of the sea,”

 The Septuagint translation of this passage reads,